Tokyo Olympics chief commits to Games as infections surge; fresh calls to postpone or cancel

 Japanese Prime Minister Yoshihide Suga said on Thursday the government would do “everything possible” to prevent further contagion ahead of the Games.

-Suga, currently on a state visit to the United States, may have a call with Pfizer Inc CEO Albert Bourla to request more vaccine supplies, the Kyodo news agency reported, citing government sources.
+Suga, currently on a state visit to the United States, will have a call with Pfizer Inc CEO Albert Bourla on Saturday, Japan’s vaccine chief Taro Kono told reporters.
+Kono would not comment on the subject of the call, but local media reported that Suga would request more vaccines.

-Reporting by Yoshifumi Takemoto, Sakura Murakami and Rocky Swift; Editing by Michael Perry
+Reporting by Yoshifumi Takemoto, Sakura Murakami, Chris Gallagher and Rocky Swift; Editing by Michael Perry and Toby Chopra

 Our Standards: The Thomson Reuters Trust Principles.